HOW TO TAKE A SHOWER

 - SIT DOWN during your entire shower.
 Many people lose their lives due to falls in the shower.
 The shower and tub are the most dangerous places in any home.

 Sitting is also more relaxing.
 Sitting also allows you to clean your feet much better.
+Buy a shower stool or a small picnic bench to sit on.

 - Never make any quick moves in the shower or tub.
 Always move around slowly and deliberately.
 If possible, hold on to railings and handgrips when getting in and out or moving about in a shower.